We've added new tests for swine and bovine diseases -- see our menu for a complete listing.

 Test code:

-B0034 - Qualitative detection of Chlamydophila psittaci by polymerase chain reaction.
+B0034 - Ultrasensitive qualitative detection of Chlamydophila psittaci by real time PCR.

 B0034 is included in the psittacine PCR screening panel

-Chlamydophila psittaci is one of the most prevalent infections in aviculture; species of this genus can also infect other animals and humans.
-Outbreaks of psittacosis can quickly spread through an entire aviary or flock with devastating results.
+Chlamydophila psittaci is one of the most prevalent infections in aviculture; species of this genus can also infect other animals, including ruminants and other mammals, as well as humans.
+Outbreaks of psittacosis can quickly spread through an entire aviary, flock or herd, with devastating results.
 Young birds are especially susceptible to the infection and can become chronic carriers, shedding the bacteria.
 Long-term effects of chlamydial infections can be multi-systemic, including afflictions such as liver disease.

 C. psittaci infection is a major clinical problem in exotic birds.
 Infected birds develop symptoms ranging from acute devastating disease to poor feathering.
 Only a small percentage of infected exotic birds show overt clinical symptoms.
 Carriers without clinical signs may also be suffering from chronic low-grade hepatopathies.
 Estimates of carrier rate vary among research reports.
 In exotic birds, infection rates are said to vary from 10-90% overall, with infection rates approaching 100% in some closely held collections.